Sister City Student Exchange Program

 "Visiting China was an amazing experience.
 The rich and vibrant culture was unbelievable.
 The trip certainly enabled our students to see how different and diverse the Chinese culture and way of life is.
 It was definitely inspirational and a fantastic opportunity to undertake both as a student and teacher."
 Wujiang Chaperone - Craig Turner

-Due to the Coronavirus - COVID 19 - the application process for Dubbo Regional Council's 2021 student exchange visits to Minokamo in Japan and Wujiang in China has been postponed until further notice.
-Council continues to monitor official government advice on overseas travel.
+Due to the Coronavirus, Dubbo Regional Council's 2022 student exchange visits to Minokamo in Japan and Wujiang in China has been cancelled.
+Council continues to monitor official government advice on overseas travel and border restrictions and will recommence the student exchange program as soon as it is practical to do so.
 When applications open, interested students and adults (wishing to accompany the students as chaperone) will be able to submit an application via the links below: -

 Last Edited: 12 May 2022